Hwa Rang Do: Founding of the modern art

-The Lee brothers continued their training with Suahm Dosa when they could until around 1950 when their family moved further south to Daegu.
+The Lee brothers continued their training with Suahm Dossa when they could until around 1950 when their family moved further south to Daegu.
 Being too far away to continue their training, they began to be involved with the local martial art communities in the area.
 There, they met a martial artist named Choi Yong-sool, a practitioner of Daitō-ryū Aiki-jūjutsu and who is recognized as the father of modern Hapkido.
 They continued their training with Choi through the 1950s and became registered Hapkido instructors in Seoul in the early 1960s.
-It was also around 1960 when the Lee brothers became involved with a Kung Fu practitioner named Suh In-Hyuk, who was in the early development of a Korean martial art called Kuk Sool Won.
+It was also around 1960 when the Lee brothers became involved with Suh In-Hyuk, who is the founder of Kuk Sool Won.
 Their involvement with Suh In-Hyuk ended in the mid-'60s and the Lee brothers continued to work within the Hapkido community until 1968.

 In 1968, Suahm Dosa died and left the title of "Do Ju" to Joo Bang Lee, as well as designating him as the 58th successive holder of this title.
 The two brothers then took all their martial arts knowledge and generated the Hwa Rang Do syllabus.
 They established the name "Hwa Rang Do" as its own entity separate from their involvement with the Hapkido community (earlier versions of their school's name included Hwarang-Kwon and Hwarang-Hapkido) and they continued with their Hwarang teachings.
 In 1969, Joo Sang Lee moved to the United States to start a school and in 1972, Joo Bang Lee followed, taking the World Headquarters of Hwa Rang Do with him.